 Funding for control of water pollution from nonpoint sources is managed by the Nonpoint Source Management Program.
 Nonpoint source pollution, unlike pollution from industrial and sewage treatment plants, comes from many diffuse sources, including stormwater.
-The program administers both the Federal Clean Water Act Section 319(h) and the state's Total Maximum Daily Load Water Quality Restoration grants.
+The program administers both the Federal Clean Water Act Section 319(h) Grants(also known as "319 Grants") and the state Water Quality Restoration Grants (used to be referred to as the "TMDL Grants").
 The goal of these grants is to reduce nonpoint source pollution from land use activities.

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.